 - education and support, knowledge of treatment options

-Once their website launches in late Fall 2020, they hope to build a team of “Diversity Ambassadors” from all diabetes communities and empower them to make changes in those four pillar areas.
+Since launching, the org has developed what they call “Diversity Ambassadors” from all diabetes communities and are working to empower them to make changes in the four pillar areas.

-They’re looking for sponsors, and hoping their mission will flourish and bring change.
+They continue to look for sponsors, hoping their mission will flourish and bring change.

 How can two young women be the ripples the racial disparity pool needs for change?

 “We are just two ladies who just met, who don’t have any money, but who care deeply,” Umemba says.
 “But it might just be that simple.”